jsternberg/zap-logfmt/README.md

 }
 ```

-To use RFC3339 output for the time instead of an integer timestamp, you
+To use RFC3339 output for the time instead of an integer timestamp, you provide EncodeTime to the EncoderConfig:
-can do this:

 ```go
 package main